Almost as good as a cup of coffee in the morning, this brigadeiro recipe is sure to bring lots of joy to your day.

 Brigadeiros freeze really well for up to three months, but in that case, I suggest you don’t roll them into balls.
 Only freeze the dough; otherwise, they might not look so appealing as before.

-This way, when it unfreezes, it won’t ruin the cup and possibly the brigadeiro too.
-To unfreeze, leave them at room temperature for about one hour.
+This way, when it thaws, it won’t ruin the cup and possibly the brigadeiro too.
+To thaw, leave them at room temperature for about one hour.

 Brigadeiro is a very versatile sweet.
 You can create different flavors or a mix of flavors as you like.